francescogerardomarra/its/learning/docker/registry/common-command/push-image/push_image.md

-# Push-Pull Image To Registry
+# Push Image To Registry

 - **purpose**:
   - the `docker push` command uploads a locally tagged Docker image to a remote registry;